Domain Wall Network: A Dual Solution for Gravitational Waves and Hubble Tension?

-As this study concludes, we find it thrilling that the latest 15-year data from NANOGrav~\cite{NANOGrav:2023gor,NANOGrav:2023hvm,NANOGrav:2023hde}, EPTA's~\cite{Antoniadis:2023ott} second, and CPTA's~\cite{Xu:2023wog} first data releases all furnish supportive evidence for the Hellings-Downs (HD) correlation.
+As this study concludes, we find it thrilling that the latest 15-year data from NANOGrav~\cite{NANOGrav:2023gor,NANOGrav:2023hvm,NANOGrav:2023hde}, EPTA's~\cite{Antoniadis:2023ott} second, and CPTA's~\cite{Xu:2023wog} first data releases all furnish supportive evidence for the HD correlation.
 However, the HD signature cross-correlation in PPTA's~\cite{Reardon:2023gzh} third data release appears relatively weak.
-Despite not being able to claim the discovery of nHz gravitational waves at present, we remain hopeful.
-Future global Pulsar Timing Array data and enhanced large-scale cosmological defect simulations are anticipated to illuminate early universe mysteries, particularly those linked to gravitational waves and domain walls.
+Despite not being able to claim the discovery of nHz SGWB at present, we remain hopeful.
+Future global PTA data and enhanced large-scale cosmological defect simulations are anticipated to illuminate early universe mysteries, particularly those linked to GWs and DWs.

 {\it \bfseries Acknowledgements-} This work is supported by the National Key Research and Development Program of China under Grant No. 2020YFC2201501 and 2021YFC2203004.
 L.B. is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12075041 and No. 12147102.
 S.G. is supported by NSFC under Grant No. 12247147, the International Postdoctoral Exchange Fellowship Program, and the Boya Postdoctoral Fellowship of Peking University.
 C.L. is supported by the NSFC under Grants No.11963005, and No. 11603018, by Yunnan Provincial Foundation under Grants No.2016FD006 and No.2019FY003005, by Reserved Talents for Young and Middle-aged Academic and Technical Leaders in Yunnan Province Program, by Yunnan Provincial High level Talent Training Support Plan Youth Top Program, and by the NSFC under Grant No.11847301 and by the Fundamental Research Funds for the Central Universities under Grant No. 2019CDJDWL0005.
-J.S. is supported by Peking Uniersity under startup Grant No. 7101302974 and the National Natural Science Foundation of China under Grants No. 12025507, No.12150015; and is supported by the Key Research Program of Frontier Science of the Chinese Academy of Sciences (CAS) under Grants No. ZDBS-LY-7003 and CAS project for Young Scientists in Basic Research YSBR-006.
+J.S. is supported by Peking Uniersity under startup Grant No. 7101302974 and the National Natural Science Foundation of China under Grants No. 12025507, No.12150015; and is supported by the Key Research Program of Frontier Science of the Chinese Academy of Sciences (CAS) under Grants No. ZDBS-LY-7003.